 In P802.11ai D3.1, submission 14/1507r2 was modifying text in Clause 8.4.2.172 as follows (only pertinent portions are shown).

-CAG Version is always positive, therefor a value of zero in this field will be neglected by the receiving STA.
 [CIDs 2658, 2298][13/1373r0, CIDs 2931, 3109, 3111, 3112, 3288, 3292 - Accepted resolution to CID 2818 contradicts the submittal approved in the same motion, submittal version was used.]

-The Scope is a 1-octet field that indicates the valid scope of the information represented by the CAG Version Number.
-A field value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a field value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HESSID value), and a field value of 2 indicates that the CAG is valid for the ESS (union of BSSs with the same SSID).
-Field values of 3-255 are reserved.
+The Scope is a 3-bit subfield that indicates the valid scope of the information represented by the CAG Version in the same CAG Tuple field.
+A subfield value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a subfield value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HESSID value), and a subfield value of 2 indicates that the CAG is valid for the ESS (union of BSSs with the same SSID).
+Subfield values of 3-7 are reserved.

 Another submission modifying the text was 14/1341r2 which duplicated these edits with the exception of deleting the pevious paragraph:

-The Scope is a 1-octet field that indicates the valid scope of the information represented by the CAG Version Number.
-A field value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a field value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HESSID value), and a field value of 2 indicates that the CAG is valid for the ESS (union of BSSs with the same SSID).
-Field values of 3-255 are reserved.Re
+The Scope is a 3-bit subfield that indicates the valid scope of the information represented by the CAG Version in the same CAG Tuple field.
+A subfield value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a subfield value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HESSID value), and a subfield value of 2 indicates that the CAG is valid for the ESS (union of BSSs with the same SSID).
+Subfield values of 3-7 are reserved.Re

 Apparently, in deleting the paragraph preceding that pertaining to scope, most of the second paragraph was also deleted.
 No indication can be found as to how or why this happened, but what remains in D6.0 is:

 The Scope subfield indicates the valid scope of the information represented by the CAG Version subfield of the CAG Number element.